Usage

 ing one or several neighbors to be selected.
 Even when allowing sev-

-played while outgoing filtering will use the selected set of neigh-
+displayed while outgoing filtering will use the selected set of neigh-

 bors to decide which protocols to use: if a selected neighbor speaks